animus-coop/omnipay-mercadopago/README.md

 **MercadoPago driver for the Omnipay PHP payment processing library**

 [Omnipay](https://github.com/thephpleague/omnipay) is a framework agnostic, multi-gateway payment processing library for PHP.
 This package implements MercadoPago support for Omnipay.

+**PHP ^7.1 required.**

 ## Installation